Maria De La Cruz

 Con el apoyo del crédito podrá comprar los fertilizantes que tanta falta le hace para la siembra.
 Realiza sus compras en Guayaquil.

 El sueño de la señora es tener un negocio de ropa grande.
 El desafío al que se enfrenta la señora es la competencia y las plagas.

-Previous Loan DetailsMaría de la Cruz is 41 years old.
-She is single and doesn't have any children.
-She lives with her parents in Ventanas canton, in Los Ríos province.
-María is a member of the Cevallos community bank which is located in San Francisco, in San Juan del Pueblo Viejo parish, in Ventanas.
-The members… More from Maria De La Cruz's previous loan »
+Previous Loan DetailsMaría de la Cruz is 42 years old, single and doesn't have any children.
+She lives with her parents in Ventanas canton, in los Ríos province.
+The Cevallos community bank is located in San Francisco, in San Juan de Pueblo Viejo parish.
+The members of this bank work in agriculture.
+María de la… More from Maria De La Cruz's previous loan »

 About Cooperativa San JoseThis loan is administered by Cooperativa San Jose, a 45,000-member credit union located high in the Andes Mountains of Ecuador’s poorest province, Bolivar.
 They offer a unique loan called “Ventanillas Rurales” [Window to the Countryside], which uses a group guarantee but is an individual loan with a savings component, mostly to rural borrowers.
 Due to low savings rates and a history of macroeconomic instability, many traditional loans in Ecuador demand interest rates that are prohibitively high for some borrowers.
 There is also a high incidence of extortionist black-market lending in Ecuador.
 CSJ helps mitigate these problems by providing a less onerous and more appropriate option.
 Join CSJ’s Lending Team!

 Concurrent and Successive Loans